axians-oss/axians-parent/README.md

 ## Profiles
 The following profiles are available:
 - `release` - This profile is used to release the project.
 It will enable the `maven-release-plugin` to create and deploy a release of your project.
+It will also activate the `maven-javadoc-plugin` to generate the Javadoc and the `maven-source-plugin` to attach the source code to the release.

 - `qa` - This profile is used to run the quality analysis tools.
 It will enable the following plugins: